domainersuitedev/delicious-api/api/tagbundles.md

 </bundles>
 ```

-## `/v1/tags/bundles/set?` — assign a set of tags to a bundle
+## `/v1/tags/bundles/set?`

-Assign a set of tags to a single bundle, wipes away previous settings for
+Assign a set of tags to a single bundle, wipes away previous settings for bundle.
-bundle.

 ### Arguments

 - `&bundle={NAME}` (required) — Name of the bundle
 - `&tags={TAG}+{TAG}+...+{TAG}` (required) — List of tags, comma-separated.